-You can be charged with possession with intent to deliver if:
+You can be charged with possession with intent to deliver in Pennsylvania if:

 - You were found with a large amount of illegal drugs in your possession and, based on the amount, the police believed it was more than you would have just for your own use and that you intended to sell them.